Ken Griffin (businessman): Arts

 From 2000 to 2022, Griffin served on the Museum of Contemporary Art Chicago's board of trustees.

 In July 2007, Griffin donated a $19 million addition to the Art Institute of Chicago designed by Renzo Piano and named Kenneth and Anne Griffin Court.
 One of his paintings by Paul Cézanne was loaned to the institute.

 In 2010, Griffin contributed to the Chicago Symphony Orchestra's productions at Millennium Park.

 Griffin contributed to the Art Institute of Chicago and resigned from its board in 2022.
 He serves on the board of trustees at the Whitney Museum of American Art in New York, whose lobby bears his name: Kenneth C. Griffin Hall.
 In February 2015, Griffin donated $10 million to the Museum of Contemporary Art Chicago to create the Griffin Galleries of Contemporary Art.

-In December 2015, he donated an unrestricted $40 million to the Museum of Modern Art in New York.
+In December 2015, Griffin donated an unrestricted $40 million to the Museum of Modern Art in New York.
 In 2018, he donated $20 million to the Norton Museum of Art.

 Communities

 In December 2021, Griffin gave $5 million to support the construction of Miami's 10-mile linear park and urban trail The Underline.
 In 2022, he created the Ukraine Math and Science Achievement Fund with $3 million, which supports young Ukrainian refugees studying at Cambridge University.
 In May 2022, he gave $5 million to help launch the Miami Disaster Resilience Fund, which prepares the city for disasters like hurricanes.
 In April 2024, the Preservation Foundation of Palm Beach announced a $7 million gift from Griffin.
-The money is to be used to support the support the restoration of Phipps Ocean Park, expand community education, and increase accessibility.
+The money is to be used to support the restoration of Phipps Ocean Park, expand community education, and increase accessibility.